riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 get the active vector length (`vl`) according to the given application vector length(`AVL`), `SEW` and `LMUL`.

-`vl` register status is not expose to C language level, so in theory you can treat `vsetvl` and `vsetvlmax` functions are return the min value for `avl` and `VLMAX`.
+`vl` register status is not exposed to C language level, so in theory you can treat `vsetvl` and `vsetvlmax` as functions which return the min value between `avl` and `VLMAX`.

 ```c